 The business that we love and enjoy so much has caught the eye of a whole lot of people who think that what we do is so easy they should grab a piece of the pie.
 Well, that’s your fault, dear voice talent.
 If you weren’t so good at what you do nobody else would want a part of it.
 That’s just the way it is.
 When the economy goes south, people start looking for new and innovative ways to make money.

 But if you think voice talents are the only ones suffering in the industry, think again.
 The ad agencies, producers, and editors I’ve been talking to are saying the same thing about their industries.
-It seems anyone with a mic and some editing software fancies themself a creative genius.
+It seems anyone with a mic and some editing software fancies himself a creative genius.
 And here’s the scary part: businesses are paying them to produce their work (sometimes greed isn’t about making money…it’s about “saving” money).

 In spite of all of that, I say “Hang in there!
 Don’t give up!”
 It’s your dream.
 Don’t let someone steal it from you.
 And there are three things I would recommend you do.

-1. Go back to the basics.
+1. Go back to your basics.

 Go back to what you are really good at.
 You don’t have to spread yourself thin to make it.

 I used to box when I was in high-school.
 My coach always told me, a fight is no time to try something new.
 His point was that I needed to stick to my strengths, where I knew I was good, where my competition had reason to fear me.
+By the way, my competition never feared me.
+I had a very short boxing career.

 The same principle is true now.
 What are you really good at?
 Now, go find someone that really needs that.